I-2-5-58.Action When Administrative Law Judge Receives Vocational Expert's Responses to Interrogatories

 A. Proffer a Copy of Response

 When an administrative law judge (ALJ) receives a vocational expert's (VE) response to written interrogatories, the ALJ will proffer the response using the procedures in the Hearings, Appeals and Litigation Law (HALLEX) manual I-2-7-30.
-See also hearing office Standard Hearings Operations Procedure section 5.1.9.
+See also hearing office Standard Hearings Operations Procedure (SHOP) section 5.1.9.

 If the VE's response is received post-hearing and the claimant waived the right to examine the evidence and appear at a supplemental hearing, see HALLEX I-2-7-35.

 B. Respond to Objection or Other Request